Guidelines

 There’s an unspoken assumption in hypnosis that the hypnotist speaks and the tranced hypnotee cannot speak or respond because they are in trance.
 Hypnotists are taught to read facial expressions and look for twitches or frowns when the hypnotee is not comfortable.

-If you really like something, tap out and say so, then do it again.
-If you want a different spin on it, tap out and tell your partner.
+If you really like something and you’re in trance, raise a hand and say so, then do it again.
+If you need five minutes, tap out and tell your partner when you’ll be ready to go again.
 If you really need more active suggestions and want to stretch and fiddle, tell your partner so they can steer in that direction.

 For the Hypnotist